seitvalieva/modelisation/README.md

 Data modeling

-Files with Conceptual Data Models for the xercises of the data modeling.
+Files with Conceptual Data Models for the exercises of the data modeling.

 Software: Looping 4.0